 Blues is a music, a dance, a feeling.
 It can express pain, it can celebrate, it can tease and seduce, it can relieve burdens.

-Blues dance grew naturally along with the music.
-It combines elements of both African dance and European partnered dance.
-Common in rural and urban juke joints alike, the dance spread and developed as the music did.
+Blues dances grew naturally out of the music.
+The style is rooted in an African-American aesthetic, grounded in African artistic sensibilities & influenced by European partnered dance.
+Common in rural and urban locations alike, blues dances spread and developed as the music did.

 Some styles of blues dancing